ArneBuchter/myFetch/readme.md

 # Information

-This package is used to make it easier to interact with an API. it works with Fetch, xmlhttprequests and nodefetch. works with or without an API key. full CRUD with the commands: get, post, put, kill.
+This package is used to make it easier to interact with an API. it works with Fetch, with fallback to xmlhttprequests and support for backend using nodefetch. works with or without an API key. full CRUD with the commands: get, post, put, kill.

-this package is opensource and can be forked and use by anybody
+this package is opensource and can be forked and used by anybody

 ## how to install